thoughtspot/developer-examples/mcp/python-google-adk-trusted-auth/README.md

 # Python Google ADK Trusted Auth MCP Client

-This is a Google ADK (Agent Development Kit) agent that connects to ThoughtSpot via MCP (Model Context Protocol) to extract and summarize Wikipedia articles.
+This is a Google ADK (Agent Development Kit) agent that connects to ThoughtSpot via MCP (Model Context Protocol) to query and retrieve data from ThoughtSpot data models using ThoughtSpot AI capabilities.

 ## Setup